AkshatRaj00/GDPDashboard/README.md

 Deployment: Streamlit Community Cloud

 🚀 Getting Started (Local Setup)
-To run this dashboard on your local machine, follow these steps:
+To run this powerful dashboard on your local machine, follow these simple steps:

 Clone the Repository: